People

 Jonathan E. Taylor

-Jon Taylor is a principal of Gupta Wessler, where he focuses on representing plaintiffs in Supreme Court, appellate, and complex litigation.
-A cum laude graduate of Harvard Law School, Jon joined the firm in September 2012 following his clerkship with the Judge Ronald Lee Gilman of the Sixth Circuit.
-Jon has presented oral argument before the First, Eighth, Ninth, Eleventh, and D.C.
-Circuits, as well as the Supreme Court of Alaska and the District Court for the District of Columbia, and has been a principal author of dozens of briefs filed at all levels of the state and federal judiciaries.
+Jon Taylor is a Principal of Gupta Wessler, where he focuses on representing plaintiffs in Supreme Court, appellate, and complex litigation.
+He has presented oral argument before the U.S. Supreme Court (twice), the First, Eighth, Ninth, Eleventh, and D.C.
+Circuits, as well as the Supreme Court of Alaska, and has been a principal author of dozens of briefs filed at all levels of the state and federal judiciaries.
 His work has spanned a wide range of topics, including the First Amendment, Second Amendment, Article III standing, class certification, civil rights, administrative law, and a broad array of issues involving consumers’ and workers’ rights.

 Jennifer Bennett